-The construction and operation of the proposed development will have no significant effects upon the integrity or the site structure of the designated sites identified.
+The proposed development in Ballaghaderreen (Change of Use of an Existing Building) will have no significant effects upon the European sites that were identified in Table 1.
 There are no individual elements of the proposed project that are likely to give rise to significant negative effects on any of these aforementioned sites.
-There will be no direct, indirect or cumulative effects upon any designated site arising from the construction or operation of the proposed development.
+There will be no direct, indirect or cumulative effects upon any designated site arising from the proposed development.
+There will be no external construction works within the application site, and all works will be on the internal structure of the building.